MattesGroeger/parsley-param-binding/README.md

 This Parsley extension enhances the native *parsley-flash* library which provides logging and localization for pure AS3 applications.
 It enhances especially the way you can use variables (params) within your localized texts.
 For a general introduction into parsley localization [read its documentation](http://www.spicefactory.org/parsley/docs/2.4/manual/resources.php#intro).

-This extension allows to use any property within your context to be used as param inside your localized texts.
-You just have to bind the property to a parameter by using the `[ParamBinding]` metadata tag and it will set the value in all your localized texts automatically.
+This extension can map any properties of classes within your context to params within your localized texts.
+You just have to bind the property by using the `[ParamBinding]` metadata tag.
+Whenever you request a localized text that contains the param it will replace it automatically with the binded value.

 Because the native localization library supports only indexed params like `{0}`, `{1}`, ... you need a patched version.
 This version allows human readable params like `{var}`.
 For more information on the implications the patched version has, please read on at **Patched parsley-flash.swc**.

 **Why should I use this extension?**

-- Better readable translation text
+- More readable translation text
 - You declare a param binding once instead of setting it for each translation text individually
 - The translations update automatically as soon as the binded property value changes*
 - The binded params can be used in any translation without changes in code